 Setting Giving Day Goals

-Not every school sets a goal for its giving day.
-Many—especially those doing one for the first time—just cross their fingers and hope for the best.
+Many schools who are running a giving day for the first time—and even some who have run them in the past—don’t go through the process of setting goals for their event.
+Instead, they just cross their fingers and hope for the best.
 Even those that do set goals often do so arbitrarily, without any correlation to what they’re hoping to achieve.

 When you’re gearing up for your next giving day, consider the following tips to help develop a goal that’s right for your program: